livewire/livewire/docs/upgrading.md

 ### URL query string

-In previous Livewire versions, if you bound a property to the URL's query string, the property value would always be present in the query string unless you used the `except` option.
+In previous Livewire versions, if you bound a property to the URL's query string, the property value would always be present in the query string, unless you used the `except` option.

 In Livewire 3, all properties bound to the query string will only show up if their value has been changed after the page load.
 This default removes the need for the `except` option: